guilhermelawless/nano-dpow/server/README.md

 1. Python 3.6.7 or higher.
 2. A redis server running on `redis://localhost` by default.
-3. An MQTT broker (tested with Mosquitto) running on `mqtt://localhost:1883` by default.
+3. An MQTT broker (tested with Mosquitto) with listeners on port `1883` and `8883`.
 4. Authentication configured on the MQTT broker
-5. Callbacks from a Nano node to `0.0.0.0:5030` by default.
+5. Callbacks from a BANANO node to `127.0.0.1:5030` by default.

 ### Installation